-International cooperation through mutual legal assistance provisions of bilateral and multilateral treaties (including, most prominently, the OECD Anti-Bribery Convention, the OAS Convention and the UNCAC) continues to accelerate.
-As an initial benchmark, the OECD's comprehensive 2014 Foreign Bribery Report found that '13 per cent of foreign bribery cases are brought to the attention of law enforcement authorities through the use of formal and informal mutual legal assistance between countries for related criminal investigations accounts'.
-A more recent OECD report from December 2017, entitled 'The Detection of Foreign Bribery', stated that 7 per cent of bribery schemes resulting in sanctions have been detected through mutual legal assistance (MLA) requests.'
+International cooperation through mutual legal assistance provisions of bilateral and multilateral treaties (including, most prominently, the OECD Anti-Bribery Convention, the OAS Convention, and the UNCAC) continues to accelerate.
+Public data on the actual effects of multilateral legal assistance is difficult to find, but as an initial benchmark, the OECD's comprehensive 2014 Foreign Bribery Report found that '13 per cent of foreign bribery cases are brought to the attention of law enforcement authorities through the use of formal and informal mutual legal assistance between countries for related criminal investigations accounts'.

+A more recent OECD report from December 2017, entitled The Detection of Foreign Bribery, stated that 7 per cent 'of bribery schemes resulting in sanctions have been detected through mutual legal assistance (MLA) requests'.
 The drop in percentage may be the result of the overall increase in the number of bribery sanctions in the intervening years (which could show a numerical increase in MLA-based cases as a percentage drop in the resulting larger universe), as well as possible differences in counting methodologies.
-It is also noteworthy that these statistics only cover cases 'detected' through MLA; the figures do not appear to document assistance in cases that have arisen through other methods, such as company self-reporting.
-The rise in publicly announced enforcement dispositions involving multiple country authorities over the last four years provides strong evidence that international cooperation efforts (at least among a select group of countries - all OECD members) have increased, and the 2017 OECD report notes the proliferation of formal and informal cooperation mechanisms and arrangements.
+It is also noteworthy that these statistics only cover cases 'detected' through MLA; the figures do not appear to document assistance in cases that have arisen through other methods, such as company selfreporting.
+The rise in publicly announced enforcement dispositions involving multiple country authorities over the past few years provides "In July 2021, the OECD published updated information on 'country contact points for international cooperation'."

+strong evidence that cooperation efforts (at least among a select group of countries - all OECD members) have increased, and the 2017 OECD report notes the proliferation of formal and informal cooperation mechanisms and arrangements.

-In April 2016, the OECD held a workshop on mutual legal assistance in international corruption investigations that highlighted both the challenges and the growth of best practices regarding cooperation with the participation of enforcement authorities from 20 countries, including China, and issued a summary report of the proceedings.
-The OECD also hosts twice-yearly confidential meetings of law enforcement personnel from signatory countries - meetings that, according to recent OECD reports, 'have proven to be instrumental in fostering contacts between law enforcement officials and facilitating international co-operation in foreign bribery cases.'
-In July 2021, the OECD published updated information on 'country contact points for international co-operation' for all Convention member states, including mutual legal assistance and extradition requests.
+Since 2015, the OECD has hosted meetings of the Global Network of Law Enforcement Practitioners against Transnational Bribery (GLEN) - a 'technical network for peer learning and exchanging ... real life ... experiences and good practices among law enforcement practitioners who focus primarily on fighting transnational bribery'.
+The most recent meeting occurred in June 2022 and focused on the 'most challenging aspects of the detection, investigation and prosecution of corruption during crisis situations' including the covid-19 pandemic.
+The OECD also hosts twice-yearly confidential meetings of law enforcement personnel from signatory countries - meetings that, according to recent OECD reports, 'have proven to be instrumental in fostering contacts between law enforcement officials and facilitating international co-operation in foreign bribery cases'.
+In July 2021, the OECD published updated information on 'country contact points for international cooperation' for all Convention member states, including mutual legal assistance and extradition requests.